saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_10_Load Balancer and App Gateway.md

 - Azure Application Gateway

-## Excerise 1: Distributing Network Traffic using a Standard Load Balancer
+## Exercise 1: Distributing Network Traffic using a Standard Load Balancer

 In this section, you create a public load balancer that helps load balance virtual machines.
 Standard Load Balancer only supports a Standard Public IP address.
 When you create a Standard Load Balancer, and you must also create a new Standard Public IP address that is configured as the frontend (named as *LoadBalancerFrontend* by default) for the Standard Load Balancer.